fmquaglia/code_happening_2012/README.md

 A demo is available [here](http://www.welovetocode.com.ar/)

 Thanks to [bartaz](https://github.com/bartaz) for his library impress.js.
-It is great and he writes source code in way that helps you to learn a lot from him.
+It is great library which is a reflection of his author, he writes source code in way that helps you to learn a lot from him.

-Also I thank to Kyle Banker, author of MongoDB in Action, who inspired this app.
+Also thanks to _Kyle Banker_, author of _MongoDB in Action_, who inspired this app.